Our Uncontested Divorce Process — An Introduction:

 Paying Our Fee:

 At our initial meeting with you, we will collect our fee from you.
-We accept all major credit/debit cards including American Express for our flat fee for the uncontested divorce.
+We accept all major credit/debit cards for our flat fee for the uncontested divorce process.
 Whether the initial meeting is by phone or in-person, we will spend as much time as needed discussing the details of your divorce and planning your settlement agreement.
 We also inform you in detail of exactly how we will handle your particular case.
 This initial meeting for your divorce usually takes about 45 minutes if no minor children are involved.
 But, if minor children are involved in your divorce we will plan on meeting for about 90 minutes.
-The initial consultation is a vital part of the uncontested divorce process and that cost is included in our fee for your uncontested divorce case.
+The initial consultation is a vital part of the uncontested divorce process and that cost is included in our fee for your divorce case.

 What We Will Discuss: